a-a7/Traffic-Controller/README.md

 ```
 Note: \ must be used before any spaces in file names.

-if you change the want to test from the beginning again enter:
+If you change the want to test from the beginning again enter:

 ```
 restart